12 Holiday Marketing Tips to Stand Out in December 2021

 10. prepare for higher-than-normal levels of website traffic

 All these tips should ensure you get plenty of website traffic during the holiday season.
 But your website needs to be able to handle this traffic.
 Because a website that constantly crashes or takes forever to load is going to drive potential customers away.
 Get on top of this issue by checking your server capacity and website load times.
-Google PageSpeed Insights is an excellent tool for seeing how fast your website is, and finding ways to improve your performance.
+Google PageSpeed Insights is an excellent tool for seeing how fast your webpage is, and finding ways to improve your performance.

 11. optimise your website for mobile shoppers